Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Hi-BCD: A multimodal dataset for building change detection between height map and optical image

 1) {\bf Change definition.} The construction and demolition of buildings are annotated based on the difference map between AHN3 and AHN4.
-Since the capture date of aerial images does not precisely align with that of the point cloud, we have focused our annotations on multi-class building changes that remain relatively stable within a one-year time-frame, while excluding highly dynamic changes such as those involving trees and vehicles.
-Note that the demolished and newly-built buildings do not highly correspond to the negative and positive height change values due to tree occlusions and the penetration of low-reflectivity surfaces such as glass roofs, as depicted in Figure \ref{fig_pschange}.
+Since the capture date of aerial images does not precisely align with that of the point cloud, we have focused our annotations on multi-class building changes that remain relatively stable within a one-year time frame, while excluding highly dynamic changes such as trees and vehicles.
+Note that the demolished and newly-built buildings do not highly correspond to the negative and positive height change values respectively, due to tree occlusions and the penetration of low-reflectivity surfaces such as glass roofs, as depicted in Figure \ref{fig_pschange}.
 We define a mask that indicates whether the building changes are highly relevant to their height change values, which is

-2) {\bf Edge situation.} The second row of column (f) in Figure \ref{fig_dataset_sample} shows a sophisticated situation where multiple building changes overlap with each other.
-This implies a sequence of events where a building is first demolished and subsequently replaced with a new one.
+2) {\bf Edge situation.} The second row in column (f) of Figure \ref{fig_dataset_sample} illustrates a complex scenario where various building changes intersect.
+This suggests a sequence of events where a building is first demolished and subsequently replaced by a new one.
 For such a situation, the change type is determined based on the elevation difference, where pixels with a positive change in height are categorized as newly built, while pixels with a negative change in height are associated with demolished building changes.
 While we have provided a simplified representation by aggregating these overlapping changes into single-type changes, there remains an opportunity for future research to delve into finer sub-situations, describing the entire evolution process.

 3) {\bf Change label generation.} Based on the above-mentioned change definition and edge situation, the change map (CM) is formulated as